 Phil Landrigan, Boston College (ex officio, CUGH Board)

-Yoseph Taye Worku (TAC, Saint Paul’s Hospital Millennium Medical College, Ethiopia)
+Yoseph Taye Worku, (TAC, St. Paul’s Hospital Millennium Medical College)

 CUGH Recommended Undergraduate Global Health Student Learning Objectives

 Jacobsen KH, Hay MC, Manske J, Waggett CE.
 Curricular Models and Learning Objectives for Undergraduate Minors in Global Health.
 Annals of Global Health.
 2020;86(1):102. doi:10.5334/aogh.2963